bilgino/angularforddd/README.md

 Most of them are determined by the requirements at the macro-level, which includes decisions on the scope of:

 - SPA vs. MPA
-- UX vs. Domain-driven vs. Data-driven vs. API First
+- UX vs. Domain-Driven vs. Data-Driven vs. API First
 - Smart vs. Dump client
 - Public vs. Private Web API
 - Mobile vs. Desktop first